Birdville Independent School District: Demographics

 The district covers 40 sqmi in northeast Tarrant County, including most of Haltom City, North Richland Hills, Richland Hills, and Watauga.
 It also serves small parts of Colleyville, Fort Worth, and Hurst.
 About 120,000 people live in the district.

+History

+Over time, Birdville ISD has grown and expanded.
+As new students have been added, the district has built new schools, renovated and rebuilt old schools, and combined multiple schools into unified campuses as "partner schools".
+Below is a list of significant changes.